freehk/freehongkong/README.md

 # Project Free Hong Kong

 This repo creates a simple site to store some pictures as well as story behind what's been happening in HK.
-To to [https://freehk.github.io/freehongkong/](https://freehk.github.io/freehongkong/) to see the page.
+Go to https://freehongkong.netlify.com/ to see the page.

 ## Description